MuzzammilShah/Road-to-GPT/docs/GPT-1/bigram.md

         - `logits = self.token_embedding_table(idx)` → Shape `(B, T, C)`, where `C = vocab_size` (one row for each token).
     - Compute loss (if targets exist):
         - Reshape `logits` and `targets` to be `(B*T, C)` and `(B*T)`, respectively.
         - Compute `F.cross_entropy(logits, targets)`, which measures how well the predicted character distribution matches the true character.
+It is basically the calculation of the 'negative log likehood' which we found out was the best way to determine the loss in a language model.
     - Return:
         - `logits`: The raw scores for the next token.
         - `loss`: The loss value (if `targets` were provided).